-People wonder how anglers make it on the professional circuit?
-In order to do it, you have to love it.
-There are so many up days and down days that unless it's your passion it can really bring you down.
+Do people wonder how anglers make it on the professional circuit?
+To do it, you have to love it.
+There are so many up days and down days that, unless it's your passion, it can bring you down.

-This past year (2001) has been one of my most successful.
-Winning two Top 150s back to back, and breaking records, it was nothing short of amazing.
+This past year has been one of my most successful.
 Last year also had its downside.
 I made an error on the Red River.
 Luckily, I have learned from that mistake.
-With each mistake there is an opportunity to learn.
+With each mistake, there is an opportunity to learn.

-What I would like to touch on is what it takes to be a professional angler and how beginning tournament anglers or weekend anglers can get more pleasure from the sport.
+I want to touch on what it takes to be a professional angler and how beginning tournament anglers or weekend anglers can get more pleasure from the sport.

 There is a lot of responsibility that goes along with fishing professionally.
-There are responsibilities to the sport, the sponsors, family and you.
+There are responsibilities to the sport, the sponsors, the family, and you.

 Let's start with sponsors.
 Skeeter Boats and Yamaha Motors are my boat and motor sponsors.
-I feel blessed with the fact they build exceptional products that I can count on day in and day out.
+I feel blessed that they build exceptional products that I can count on day in and day out.
 For that, I always keep in mind that I am representing their companies.
-It is important to keep a proper image.
-When I come back to the dock after a hard day of fishing I try to look my best, to represent the companies that support me in the best light.
-It wouldn't look right for me to come back to a dock filled with reporters with my shirt hanging out, my face unshaven or my hair a mess.
+It is essential to keep a proper image.
+When I return to the dock after a hard day of fishing, I try to look my best to represent the companies that support me in the best light.
+It wouldn't look right for me to return to a dock filled with reporters with my shirt hanging out, my face unshaven, or my hair a mess.
 You never know who you're going to meet on the dock.

-When I set the record for the heaviest weight in a tournament, I knew there would be a lot of people wanting to talk with me.
-Izorline, my line sponsor, provides me with some of the finest quality line available on the market.
+When I set the record for the heaviest weight in a tournament, I knew many people would want to talk with me.
+Izorline, my line sponsor, provides me with some of the finest quality lines available on the market.
 At the time, many people hadn't heard of them.
-While their product speaks for itself, I had to make certain they were given their proper respect.
-I even talked with Bass West, when they accidentally put the name of another line company in the story.
-I knew that Izorline helped make that win possible and the world needed to know it.
+While their product speaks for itself, I had to make sure they were given their proper respect.
+I even talked with Bass West when they accidentally put the name of another line company in the story.
+I knew that Izorline helped make that win possible, and the world needed to know it.

 Responsibilities to the sport are just as important.
 We want and need the sport to continue growing.
 Learning how to portray yourself in public, whether it's on the winners' stand or the Bassmaster's television shows, you can't look like "some bubba."
 You have to be sharp.

 When it comes to fishing, the best thing I can tell you is to be different.
-All of the professional anglers on the tour are extremely competent.
-That's why you will find many of them going to the same spots on a lake.
-They have all figured out the same thing or pattern, because they are that good.
+All of the professional anglers on the tour are highly competent.
+That's why many of them go to the same spots on a lake.
+They have all figured out the same thing or pattern because they are that good.

-In order to stand out, you have to try to do something very different.
+To stand out, you have to try to do something very different.
 Look for the areas or patterns that others haven't discovered.
 The best way to do that is to avoid all the dock talk.
-I try not to listen to what everyone else is saying and go out there and find my own method and pattern.
-It's far too easy to get caught up in what the locals say or what the other anglers talk about.
-Make your own game plan and stick to it.
+I try not to listen to what everyone else is saying and go out there and find my method and pattern.
+It's far too easy to get caught up in what the locals say, or the other anglers talk about.
+Make your game plan and stick to it.

-The other factor that all begi ning tournament anglers need to learn is how to be versatile.
+The other factor that all beginning tournament anglers need to learn is how to be versatile.
 You can't allow yourself to become proficient in only one or two techniques.
-Sure, there will be times when you will shine because the stars lined up just right, but in order to be consistent you need to learn about every new technique and practice the older ones.
+Sure, there will be times when you will shine because the stars lined up just right, but to be consistent, you need to learn about every new technique and practice the older ones.

-I love to throw a frog on the weeds, but there are times when I know I have to dropshot deep water.
-It's important for all beginning tournament and weekend anglers to spend as much time as possible with a technique.
+I love to throw a frog in the weeds, but there are times when I know I have to dropshot deep water.
+All beginning tournament and weekend anglers must spend as much time as possible with a technique.
 Don't give up on it just because you don't catch fish right off the bat.
 Stick with it until you have mastered the technique and have a lot of confidence in it.
 Then try something else and stick with that.
-Over time, you will become comfortable with a variety of techniques that you can apply to virtually any situation.
+Over time, you will become comfortable with various techniques you can apply to virtually any situation.

 For beginning anglers, don't cut corners.
 Get good equipment.
-In the long run you will find yourself enjoying the sport much more.
-Hire a good guide to show you how to present a lure and why.
-While a good guide can cost a few hundred dollars, it will be money well spent in the long run and will save you from wasting a lot of precious time.
+In the long run, you will enjoy the sport much more.
+Hire an excellent guide to show you how to present a lure and why.
+While a good guide can cost a few hundred dollars, it will be well spent in the long run and save you from wasting precious time.

-Overall, the best thing for any angler to do is to spend time on the water.
+Overall, the best thing for any angler is to spend time on the water.
 As much time as possible.
-Try fishing in all types of conditions and learn something every time you hit the water.
+Try fishing in all conditions and learn something every time you hit the water.
 Pay close attention to details.
 Notice what the conditions are and how the fish adjust.
 It helps to keep a log of your activities, both the successes and the failures.